Get All the Dirt

 delivered directly to your inbox.

-Lily of the valley, or convallaria, is native to moist woodland areas in Europe and has taken well to cooler parts of the U.S. This low growing, spreading plant establishes well in shady sites under trees and shrubs.
-Convallaria’s ability to form a neat, flowering mat, covering bare ground and perfuming the air in spring, has earn it a place in many hearts, and gardens.
+Lily of the valley, or convallaria, is native to moist woodland areas in Europe.
+It grows well in cooler parts of the U.S. This low growing, spreading plant establishes readily in shady sites under trees and shrubs.
+Convallaria’s ability to form a neat, flowering mat that covers bare ground and perfumes the air in spring has earn it a place in many hearts, and gardens.

 Lily of the valley plants prefer at least partial shade and are happy with a range of light from dabbled sunlight to moderately shady to the shade that’s found on the north side of buildings.
 These hardy perennials gently spread with underground runners to fill in and crowd out weeds.
 Maturing to just 8” tall, they always look neat and trim, without having to be, well, trimmed.

 Your lily of the valley ships bareroot, in a dormant state.
-Dormancy means the plant is not in actively growing; it’s been held in a cool, dark setting similar to winter garden conditions and is “sleeping”.
-The bareroot term means that the soil has been washed from the roots; there is no risk of introducing any soil-borne diseases into your landscape.
-Also the plants are lighter and cleaner to ship.
+Dormancy simply means the plant is not in actively growing.
+In this case, the roots are been held in a cool, dark setting similar to winter garden conditions.
+This makes the plnats think it's winter and they just sleep through.
+For bareroot plants the soil has been washed from the roots eliminating any risk of introducing any soil-borne diseases into your landscape.
+Bare root plants are also lighter weight and cleaner to ship.
 When you plant your lily of the valley, adding light and moisture, they’ll wake up.
 Roots start growing in a few days and top growth is usually visible in 1-3 weeks.